susanev/p5js-workshops/1-day-workshop/activities/random-background.md

 ## Extra Challenge
 Before working on this extra challenge talk to your volunteer about:
-  - the differences between assignment and equality
+  - The differences between assignment and equality
-  - something that you tried that _didn't_ work and how you eventually fixed it
+  - Something that you tried that _didn't_ work and how you eventually fixed it

 * Change your program to only change color after 2 clicks from the user (instead of 1).